MicrosoftDocs/learn/learn-pr/iot/azure-rtos-netx-duo-fundamentals/includes/1-introduction.md

 Codespaces is the preferred environment because you won't need to install the toolchain on your PC.
 Here is how you get started with Codespaces:

-1. Fork the [azure-rtos-learn-samples](https://github.com/Azure-Samples/azure-rtos-learn-samples) GitHub repo to your own GitHub account.
+1. Fork the [Eclipse ThreadX Learning Samples](https://github.com/eclipse-threadx/threadx-learn-samples) GitHub repo to your own GitHub account.
 Codespaces requires read/write access which is why a fork is necessary.

 1. From the forked repo page, create a new codespace.
 Wait until the codespace is set up.